CurSpace/Asynchronous-Distributed-Game/README.md

 ## Description of functions

-createBoard(N)

-	- Creates and initializes the board by placing the trainers and pokemons randomly on the board.
-	- Takes N which is the board size as input.
-	- returns the initialized board.

-printBoard(board,N)

-	- Prints the intial board wiht proper formatting.
-	- Takes board size N and the 2d array board as input. run_server()

-	- Server function that calls createBoard and printBoard.

 captured(Position)
 	- Return a boolean value to the pokemon.
 0 means that the pokemon is free and can move.
 1 means it has been captured by the trainer.

 moves()
 	- Keeps track of all the elements(trainers on the board).

 	- Prints the board which is a 2d array to the screen.